EECi/VOI-for-Building-Energy/README.md

 This  branch focuses on developing probabilistic models to estimate heating loads, beta parameter variables, and electricity prices.
 It leverages uncertainty analysis and simulation techniques.
 Detailed implementation can be found in `uncertainty_VOI.py`.

 ### 1. Heating Load Uncertainty
-Data on the yearly heating energy consumption of an educational building (A011 old school) in Cambridge was gathered for the period 2012 to 2021.
-A normal distribution model was applied to characterize the pattern of this heating energy usage.
+Data on the yearly heating energy consumption of an educational building (A011 old school) in Cambridge was gathered for the period 2012 to 2021 as shown in Figure 1.

 **Figure 1: Historical Annual Heating Load from 2012 to 2021**
 ![Annual Heating Load](/plots/Historical_Heating_Load.png)

+A normal distribution model was applied to characterize the pattern of this heating energy usage as shown in Figure 2.
+The heating load data in 2022 was excluded due to the impacts of Covid-19.

 **Figure 2: Fitted Distribution of Annual Heating Load**
 ![Annual Heating Load](/plots/Cumulative_Heating_Load.png)